 Static Tables

-- Query file data using SQL, powered by the Apache DataFusion query engine.
+- Query your data with SQL, powered by the Apache DataFusion query engine.

 Static Tables are listed on the datasources overview page.